abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 There are four areas of our domain that appear to intersect most with the common good, at least in the U.S. There may be more, but these are sufficient to deliberate over a wide variety of situations.

-In all these domains, there is a principle at work that we can derive by imagining negative consequences happening to ourselves rather than others, similar to the "veil of ignorance" thought experiment proposed by John Rawls [^9].
+In all these areas, there is a principle at work that we can derive by imagining negative consequences happening to ourselves rather than others, similar to the "veil of ignorance" thought experiment proposed by John Rawls[^9].

 #### *Privacy*